 1. Work With the Right Tools

-Baking is a complicated science that is made up of manageable things.
-It means, in a nutshell, that you don't need huge budgets or astronaut equipment to start churning out something good.
-In general, very few tools are enough, most of the time already available at your home, or in any case, a limited expense to get off to a great start.
-Yet, there are tools without which making bread at home becomes much less efficient, precise and satisfying.
+Baking is a complicated science made up of manageable things.
+This means, in a nutshell, that you don't need huge budgets or astronaut equipment to start churning out something good.
+In general, very few tools are enough, most of the time already available at your home, or at a limited expense, to get off to a great start.
+Yet, there are tools without which making bread at home becomes much less efficient, precise, and satisfying.

 We are therefore compelled to fit our special moments with water and flour between one errand and another, with a constant danger if making bread has to become a burden, fatigue and a waste of time; it turns out that the second time we are fed up and that the new passion becomes a flash in the pan.